 Employment discrimination is the practice of unfairly treating a person or group of people differently from other people or groups of other people at work, because of their membership in a legally protected category such as race, sex, age, or religion.
 Each state has passed laws and rules to protect your workplace rights: this page covers New York employment discrimination.
 The purpose of New York antidiscrimination laws is to protect workers in New York from unlawful discrimination in employment.
 Read below to learn more about New York employment law and how the law protects you.

 1. What kinds of discrimination are against state law in New York?

-New York state law also provides broader protection for disabled employees than the similar federal statute, the Americans with Disabilities Act, because it defines disability more broadly, potentially including such conditions as obesity and stress-related illness within the definition of disability.
+New York state law also provides broader protection for disabled employees than the similar federal statute, the Americans with Disabilities Act, because it defines disability more broadly, by not requiring the disability to show substantial limits on everday activities.